js318sn-sudo/Day-13_Advanced_SQL_Analytical_Queries/README.md

 ## Project Overview

-This project demonstrates advanced SQL analytical queries using a Library Management System dataset.
-The project focuses on analyzing student transactions, book circulation, and fine records using SQL operations such as JOIN, GROUP BY, HAVING, and aggregate functions.
+This project demonstrates advanced SQL analytical queries using multiple related datasets.
+The project focuses on analyzing student transactions, book circulation, and fine records using JOIN, GROUP BY, HAVING, and aggregate functions.

-The objective is to transform structured data into meaningful insights through SQL-based analysis.
+The objective is to transform structured data into meaningful insights through SQL analysis.

 ## Objectives